jumphone/scRef/Reference/other/README.md

 # Informal References

-These references are collected by us.
+These references are collected by us informally.

 If you want to use them in your paper, please email us for the appropriate citation.